 ---

-[Here i'm simplifying things, the theory of pitch is way more complex and is associated with the concept of autocorrelation, that is the measurement of how much a signal is similar to itself over time]
+[Here I'm simplifying things, the theory of pitch is way more complex and is associated with the concept of autocorrelation, which is the measurement of how much a signal is similar to itself over time]

 ---